• Home

 • Pour both jars of peanuts into a 6 QT Crockpot.

-• Add the semi-sweet chocolate chips, milk chocolate chips, and peanut butter chips.
+• Layer the semi-sweet chocolate chips, milk chocolate chips, and peanut butter chips on top of the nuts.

 • Break the vanilla candy coating into blocks and layer on top.